DocSpring/rails_docker_example/README.md

 ##### `demoapp/app:latest`

 This is the final production image after running `./scripts/build_app`.
+It will contain a small diff layer between the current image and the most recent image.

 ## Notes About Webpack DLL Plugin